robdavid/genutil-go/README.md

 #### Example

 Consider the following function to read the contents of a file.
+This is using typical Go error handling patterns, with explicit testing for non-nil error values.

 ```go
 func readFileContent(fname string) (content []byte, err error){